Jack Ciattarelli

-Giacchino Michael "Jack" Ciattarelli (/ˌtʃɪtəˈrɛli/ CHIT-ə-REL-ee; born December 12, 1961) is an American politician.
+Giacchino Michael "Jack" Ciattarelli (/ˌtʃɪtəˈrɛli/ CHIT-ə-REL-ee; born December 12, 1961) is an American businessman and politician.
 A member of the Republican Party, he represented the 16th legislative district in the New Jersey General Assembly from 2011 to 2018.

-He was also the Republican nominee for governor of New Jersey in 2021 and 2025, narrowly losing the 2021 election to incumbent Phil Murphy and the 2025 election by a wide margin to U.S. representative Mikie Sherrill.
+Ciattarelli was the Republican nominee for governor of New Jersey in 2021 and 2025, narrowly losing the 2021 election to incumbent Phil Murphy and the 2025 election by a wide margin to Mikie Sherrill, despite polls showing a tight race.
 He also ran in 2017, but lost the primary to Kim Guadagno, who lost the general election to Murphy.

 Early life and education

 Ciattarelli was born in Somerville, New Jersey on December 12, 1961, and was raised in neighboring Raritan.
 His paternal grandparents had immigrated to Raritan borough in the 1900s from Valentano, Lazio, Italy.
 He graduated from Seton Hall University with a degree in accounting and certification in public accounting.

 Business career

 Ciattarelli is the former owner and publisher of American Medical Publishing and later of Galen Publishing, also a medical publishing company.
 He has worked as a certified public accountant and was the co-founder of several medical journal publishing companies.
 He was also an adjunct professor at Seton Hall from 1998 to 2001.